TDeepanshPandey/Terraform_GCP/README.md

 ### Commands

 ```sh
 $ terraform init # Initialize the working directory and download plugins
 $ terraform plan # Create an execution plan
 $ terraform apply # Apply the changes
 $ terraform destroy # Destroy the infrastructure
 ```

+### Folder Description
+- first-tf-script: Contains the first terraform script to create a local file.
+- multi-resources: Contains the terraform script to create multiple resources.
+- random-generator: Contains the terraform script to create random resources.
+- variables: Contains the terraform script to create resources using variables.